-- (f) If an electronic verification device is used to invalidate a signaled bingo, the worker on the floor must announce the numbers of the winning combination so the caller can check the numbers against those actually called. - (g) The caller must then ask the players two times: "Are there any other bingos?"
-If no player answers, the caller must announce "This game is completed." - 3.1.6 Multiple bingo winners - (a) If multiple bingos are announced and verified and the prize is a cash prize, the licensee must divide the prize for that game or game part so that each verified bingo receives the appropriate amount, regardless of the number or identity of players involved.
-If a prize is divided, the licensee may round up the prize amount given to any player holding a verified bingo only to the nearest dollar. - (b) If the licensee is offering a merchandise prize, the licensee may designate an alternative cash prize in the case that more than one person achieves a valid bingo.
+3.1.6 Multiple bingo winners.

+(a) If multiple bingos are announced and verified and the prize is a cash prize, the licensee must divide the prize for that game or game part so that each verified bingo receives the appropriate amount, regardless of the number or identity of players involved.
+If a prize is divided, the licensee may round up the prize amount given to any player holding a verified bingo only to the nearest dollar.

+(b) If the licensee is offering a merchandise prize, the licensee may designate an alternative cash prize in the case that more than one person achieves a valid bingo.
 The alternative cash prize must be equal to the current retail value of the merchandise prize, and information on the alternative prize must be posted in accordance with Rule 2.4.4.

-3.1.7 Workers
+3.1.7 Workers.

-- (a) No individual who works or assists at a bingo occasion may play bingo or purchase or play any pull tabs at the occasion which that individual works. - (b) A licensee must file with the Secretary of State a revised list of members who will work any bingo-raffle activities if the list submitted with the licensee's application has changed due to new members. - (c) An individual may not work or assist in the operation of licensed activities unless that individual is a member of the licensee or of an auxiliary as defined in Rule 3.1.8 and the licensee has provided a list of members containing that individual's name to the Secretary of State.

-(d) An individual working or assisting at any bingo-raffle activity must present photo identification upon request of the Secretary of State.
+- (a) No individual who works or assists at a bingo occasion may play bingo or purchase or play any pull tabs at the occasion which that individual works. - (b) A licensee must file with the Secretary of State a revised list of members who will work any bingo-raffle activities if the list submitted with the licensee's application is changed by the addition of new members. - (c) An individual may not work or assist in the operation of licensed activities unless that individual is a member of the licensee or of an auxiliary as defined in Rule 3.1.8 and the licensee has provided a list of members containing that individual's name to the Secretary of State. - (d) An individual working or assisting at any bingo-raffle activity must present photo identification upon request of the Secretary of State.